What bike is best suited for the race? Which tires should I run and at what pressure? What gear range is optimal, will i spin out with a 1x setup?

 Right around mile 125 you get to the Forest Roads in earnest.
 We kind of figured you’ve had enough of the regular old gravel roads at this point and were ready for something more adventurous.
 The Forest Roads in the Manistee National Forest are one of the hallmarks of this race and will surely keep you on your toes.
 It’s important to stay focused while on the two-tracks and keeping an eye out for sticks, rocks and nefarious sand pits.
 This portion of the course also contains the majority of climbing for the race, and if you were wondering why you couldn’t just use a 1x with a 48T chainring up front now is the time you’ll have that “ah ha!” moment.
 Fear not, the forest roads will come at you in short stints, we wouldn’t make you slog them the whole way to the lake.
 They add a great amount of charm and character to the race, and when you see one of those flexible brown markers with a 4 digit number on them then you’ll know you’ve hit the jackpot!

-You’ll wind and weave along a serpentine route passing the Caberfae Ski area (the start of the Peak to Coast course) and the Pine River which is a National Scenic River corridor.
-There’s plenty of time for deep thought in this stretch as you contemplate exactly what type of jerky, soda and chips will be your fuel of choice for the final stretch.
-Around mile 160 you’ll pop out of the woods onto a pleasant gravel road and see this strange material called pavement which lets you know that the Dublin General Store and gas station are just up the way.
+You’ll wind and weave along a serpentine route passing the Caberfae Ski area and the Pine River which is a National Scenic River corridor.
+There’s plenty of time for deep thought in this stretch as you look forward to meeting your support crew at checkpoint 3 at the Big M Recreation Area and fueling up for the final stretch.
 This third and final checkpoint will be just what you need to power onward toward the mighty Lake Michigan and its sandy beaches.

 Leaving Udell Hills you’ll get to roll on some of that pavement stuff for a stint as you pass over the Little Manistee River.
 If it’s a warm day this is a perfect spot to cool down and take a break.
-Heading Southwest from the river you’ll hit your last Forest Road at mile 18x.
-You’ll pass around the small town of Freesoil, but if you’re in dire straits it’s only a short pedal off course to a small store (keep an eye out for a future blog guide of convenience stores en-route).
+Heading southwest from the river you’ll hit your last Forest Road at mile 18x.
+You’ll pass around the small town of Freesoil, but if you’re in dire straits it’s only a short pedal off course to a small store (see the Riders Guide for location and mile marker).

 From here the route flattens out considerably with the occasional dip where the road crosses a gully or stream.
 You’ll be able to catch smells of the Lake in the air now.
 Turning south onto M-116 you’re home free and all there is left to do is dip your hand or toes in the lake and enjoy your accomplishment!